 MCB 315: Key Concepts in Quantitative Biology

-Dr. Gutenkunst developed MCB 315 to introduce biology students to the power of quantitative approaches and to introduce mathematics, physics, and computer science students to the wonderful complexity of molecular and evolutionary biology.
+Dr. Gutenkunst developed MCB 315 to introduce biology students to the power of quantitative approaches, including probabilistic and differential equation modeling.

 q-bio Summer School

 The q-bio Summer School is a two-week school for graduate students and postdocs interested in quantitative biology.
 Dr. Gutenkunst has taught several times at the school, focusing on parameter inference and evolutionary applications of systems biology.

 At the 1st Workshop on Population and Speciation Genomics in Český Krumlov, Czech Republic, Dr. Gutenkunst delivered a day of lectures and exercises focused on demographic history inference from population genomic data, Python programming, and using ∂a∂i.